Getting Started

 - Linux/macOS:

-- Authentication can be disabled for local installations or when using an authenticating reverse proxy
+- Authentication can be disabled for local installations or when using an authenticating reverse proxy.

 2. Repository Setup